 - Identify as precisely as possible the type of work or career you want to pursue and make sure it is compatible with your skills, strengths, and values

-- Access sources of assistance: Career Services, Internet, etc.
+- Access sources of assistance: Center for Career Development, Internet, etc.

 - Identify occupations, organizations, and industries which interest you